Omolabake94/CyberSecurity_Bootcamp/HW_11/README.md

 - `$ sudo firewall-cmd --permanent --zone=public --add-rich-rule='rule family="ipv4" source address="138.138.0.3" reject'`
 ## Block Ping/ICMP Requests
 Harden your network against ping scans by blocking icmp ehco replies.

-Run the command that blocks pings and icmp requests in your public zone.
+- Run the command that blocks pings and icmp requests in your public zone.
-$ <ADD COMMAND HERE>
+- `$ sudo firewall-cmd --zone=public --add-icmp-block=echo-reply --add-icmp-block=echo-request

-Rule Check
+## Rule Check
 Now that you've set up your brand new firewalld installation, it's time to verify that all of the settings have taken effect.

-Run the command that lists all  of the rule settings.
+- Run the command that lists all  of the rule settings.
 Do one command at a time for each zone.
-$ <ADD COMMAND HERE>
+- `$ sudo firewall-cmd --list-all --zone=public`
-$ <ADD COMMAND HERE>
+- `$ sudo firewall-cmd --list-all --zone=web`
-$ <ADD COMMAND HERE>
+- `$ sudo firewall-cmd --list-all --zone=sales`
-$ <ADD COMMAND HERE>
+- `$ sudo firewall-cmd --list-all --zone=mail`
-$ <ADD COMMAND HERE>
+- `$ sudo firewall-cmd --list-all --zone=drop`

-Are all of our rules in place?
+- Are all of our rules in place?
 If not, then go back and make the necessary modifications before checking again.

-Congratulations!
+- Congratulations!
 You have successfully configured and deployed a fully comprehensive firewalld installation.